core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## CoAP Pubsub Parameters {#iana-coap-pubsub-parameters}

-This specification establishes the "CoAP Pubsub topic-configuration Parameters" IANA registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.
+This specification establishes the "CoAP Pubsub topic configuration Parameters" IANA registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.

 The registration policy is either "Private Use", "Standards Action with Expert Review", or "Specification Required" or "Expert Review" per {{BCP26}}.
 "Expert Review" guidelines are provided in {{review}}.